cmsc388z/assignments/assignment3/assignment3.md

 }
 ```

-When writing unit testing for your command-line interface, you need to copy and paste the whole statement of defining `matches` in your test function, and use `.get_matches_from()` function to take the arguments from the vector you provided.
+When writing unit testing for your command-line interface, you need to copy and paste the whole statement of defining `matches` in your test function, and use `.get_matches_from()` function instead of `get_matches()` to take the arguments from the vector you provided.

 ### The `run()` function